rundeck/docs/docs/manual/notifications/servicenow.md

 To use the plugin, configure this mandatory input:

-- assignment group: ServiceNow incident ID.
+- assignment group: ServiceNow&reg; incident ID.
 - state: State code.
 If not set, the change will be in New status.